AliNisarAhmed/my-notes/Networks/ccna/04-STP.md

 - Switches also "age" the BPDU info much quickly
 	- in STP, a sw waits 10 hello intervals (i.e 20 seconds)
 	- in RSTP, a sw considers a neighbor lost if it misses 3 BPDUs (6 seconds).
-		- it will then flush all MAC addresses learne on that interface
+		- it will then flush all MAC addresses learnt on that interface

 ## RSTP Link Types